DonaldWhyte/high-performance-data-processing-in-python/contents.md

 Standard Python in prod **isn't viable** for many use cases.

 [NEXT]
-Could research in Python then convert the code to a faster language.

-Can cause **more problems** than it solves.
+Bad for **research**.

+Very slow experimentation cycles.

 [NEXT]
+Bad for **production**.

+Cannot run time-sensitive computational tasks.

+[NEXT]
-Use Python for research _and_ production.
+We can still use Python for research _and_ production.

-Possible by using Python's large ecosystem of scientific computing packages.
+By using Python's large ecosystem of scientific computing packages.

 [NEXT]
 Keep computation in **native code** as much possible.